stepweaver/silent-auction/README.md

 - **Bid Confirmation**: Sent immediately when a bid is placed (includes bid amount and link to item)
 - **Winner Notification**: Sent when auction closes to the winning bidder (includes payment/pickup instructions)
+- **Admin Winners List**: Sent to all admins (configured in `ADMIN_EMAILS`) when auction closes, containing a list of all winners with names, emails, and winning bid amounts

 ## Future Enhancements

 - Soft-close (extend deadline on late bids)
 - Buy-It-Now prices
-- Email/SMS notifications to winners (after auction closes)
 - CSV export of winners
 - Countdown timer component